datalad-handbook/book/docs/basics/101-136-history.rst

 The change has been undone completely.
 This method will work with files stored in Git and annexed files.

+Note that this operation only restores this one file, because the commit that was undone only contained modifications to this one file.
+This is a demonstration of one of the reasons why one should strive for commits to represent meaningful logical units of change -- if necessary, they can be undone easily.

 Undoing past modifications of files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^